learn-co-curriculum/python-dictionaries-lab/README.md

 city_keys # ['Area', 'City', 'Country', 'Population']
 ```

-Now let's get all of the values in our greenville dictionary and coerce it into a list.
+Alright, next let's get all of the values in our greenville dictionary and coerce it into a list.
 Assign that list to the variable `city_values`.

 ```python